May 18, 2025

 PRAYER OF THE DAY

 Let us pray.
-O God, on this day you open the hearts of your faithful people by sending into us your Holy Spirit.
-Direct us by the light of that Spirit, that we may have a right judgment in all things and rejoice at all times in your peace, through Jesus Christ, your Son and our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+O Lord God, you teach us that without love, our actions gain nothing.
+Pour into our hearts your most excellent gift of love, that, made alive by your Spirit, we may know goodness and peace, through your Son, Jesus Christ, our Savior and Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Amen.

 WORD